-Section 1 Application details: Is this licence for the: New Grant Is the application made by: A company or other corporate body Section 2 Answer only if Applicant is an Individual What is the full name of the individual?
-Permanent Residential Address.
-Any former names 1/6 Any former names Date of Birth Place of Birth Date Became Resident in the UKor E.U Mender State Heavy Committee and Committee a · ' National Insurance Number or E.U Member State Equivalent.
-Telephone Number (during normal office hours) Email Address: Name and address to which correspondence to be sent (if different from above) Has the applicant a financial interest in the business which is the subject of this application?
+Section 1 Application details: Is this licence for the: New Grant Is the application made by: A company or other corporate body Section 2 Answer only If Applicant is an individual What is the full name of the individual?
+Permanent Residential Address Any former names Date of Birth Date Became Resident in the UKor E.U Mender State Martine 21 National Insurance Number or E.U Member State Equivalent Telephone Number (during normal office hours) Email Address: Name and address to which correspondence to be sent (if different from above) Has the applicant a financial interest in the business which is the subject of this application?
 Yes D No D If "yes" to what extent Is the whole business owned by the applicant?
-Yes No
+Yes I No I